Skip to main content

 About 2 min read

 Ransomware is a type of malware that encrypts the files on an infected computer to render them unusable and demands a ransom in exchange for their recovery.
-It targets a wide range of victims, from individuals to large enterprises, medical institutions, and government agencies, causing damages on the scale of billions of dollars per year worldwide.
-According to a 2024 Chainalysis report, although the total amount of ransom payments is trending downward year over year, the number of attacks themselves is increasing, and double-extortion attacks (which, in addition to encrypting data, threaten to publish stolen data) have become mainstream.
+It targets a wide range of victims, from individuals to large enterprises, medical institutions, and government agencies, and the damage can halt operations themselves.
+Since the 2020s, double-extortion attacks (which, in addition to encrypting data, threaten to publish stolen data) have been the dominant form, and the difficulty is that the pressure of having data exposed remains even when the files can be restored from backups.

 Historical Background

 The first ransomware is considered to be the 1989 "AIDS Trojan," which was distributed on floppy disks.
 However, it became a serious threat only from CryptoLocker in 2013 onward.
 The spread of cryptocurrencies such as Bitcoin made it easy to receive ransoms anonymously, which drove a sharp rise in attacks.
-The 2017 WannaCry attack caused damage in over 150 countries worldwide and made the ransomware threat widely known to the general public.
-Today, a business model called RaaS (Ransomware as a Service) has become established, creating a situation in which even criminals without technical skills can carry out ransomware attacks.
+The 2017 WannaCry attack spread across many parts of the world almost simultaneously and made the ransomware threat widely known to the general public.
+In the 2020s, a business model called RaaS (Ransomware as a Service) has taken hold, creating a situation in which even criminals without technical skills can carry out ransomware attacks.

 Infection Vectors